nullptr/rode0day_corpora/README.md

 - *Optional*
     - copy `example_db_config.json` to `db_config.json`
-    - modify for your postgresql instance for the [monitor](/Rode0day/Monitoring) docker service or use `"type"": "sqlite"` to use a local sqlite database
+    - modify for your postgresql instance for the [monitor](/Rode0day/Monitoring) docker service or define `"type": "sqlite"` to use a local sqlite database
 - `./scripts/build.sh --prep` will download the binaries, copy a few required files, and create default job config files.
 - `./scripts/launch.sh --fuzzer afl --pull -N 3 --test jpegb` will pull the